ddev/ddev.com/src/pages/blog/reduce-time-onboard-new-developers-ddev.md

 ## Why is it important to streamline developer onboarding?

 When you’ve just made a bet on a talented, promising new hire, of course you don’t want to risk them making expensive mistakes.
 But why waste their time and your bottom line by not getting them up-and-running as fast and as well as possible?
-In the 2018 StackOverflow Developer Survey, more than 50,000 software developers from around the world answered the question, “[How Long Do Developers Expect New Coworkers to Take to Be Productive?](https://insights.stackoverflow.com/survey/2018#work-how-long-do-developers-expect-new-coworkers-to-take-to-be-productive)” 70% answered that it would take one month or more.
+In the 2018 Stack Overflow Developer Survey, more than 50,000 software developers from around the world answered the question, “[How Long Do Developers Expect New Coworkers to Take to Be Productive?](https://insights.stackoverflow.com/survey/2018#work-how-long-do-developers-expect-new-coworkers-to-take-to-be-productive)” 70% answered that it would take one month or more.
 We aimed to help speed that up.

-Update: While the [2020 StackOverflow survey](https://insights.stackoverflow.com/survey/2020#work-onboarding) does not have the same question, it does ask if an onboarding process exists.
+Update: While the [2020 Stack Overflow survey](https://insights.stackoverflow.com/survey/2020#work-onboarding) does not have the same question, it does ask if an onboarding process exists.
 The chart is a bit ambiguous but suffice to say half of the respondents were unsatisfied with the lack of onboarding process, or lack of good onboarding process, at their company.

 ![Half of respondents reported having an onboarding process, one fifth reported no on boarding process](https://ddev.com/app/uploads/2018/05/Screen-Shot-2020-08-11-at-7.17.40-PM-1024x466.png)